JannisHoch/copro/docs/model_settings.rst

 **[general]**

 - *input_dir*: (relative) path to the directory where the input data is stored.
 This requires all input data to be stored in one main folder;
 - *output_dir*: (relative) path to the directory where output will be stored.
-If folder does not exist yet, it will be created;
+If the folder does not exist yet, it will be created;
 - *model*: the type of simulation to be run can be specified here.
 Currently, for different models are available:

     1. 'all data': all variable values are used to fit the model and predict results;